Dieghoo/dieghoo/README.md

 Building interactive worlds.
 Exploring the intersection of art, music, and code.
 Cyberpunk narratives and procedural generation.

 **`VAPORWAVE AESTHETICS`**
-Neon-drenched cityscapes, glitch art, and the beauty of digital decay.
 The aesthetics of memory and nostalgia.

 </td>
 </tr>